Sulfur-reducing bacteria: Treatment of arsenic-contaminated waters

-Sulfur reducing bacteria are used to remove arsenite from the arsenic-contaminated waters, like acid mine drainage (AMD), metallurgy industry effluents, soils, surface and ground waters.
-The sulfidogenic process driven by sulfur reducing bacteria (Desulfurella) take place under acid condition and produce sulfide with which arsenite precipitates.
-Microbial sulfur reduction also produces protons that lower the pH in arsenic-contaminated water and prevent the formation of thioarsenite by-production with sulfide.
+Sulfur-reducing bacteria can be used to remove arsenite from arsenic-contaminated waters, such as acid mine drainage (AMD) and metallurgical industry effluents, as well as soils and ground waters.
+The sulfidogenic process driven by sulfur-reducing bacteria (Desulfurella) takes place under acidic conditions and produces sulfide, with which arsenite precipitates.
+Microbial sulfur reduction also produces protons that lower the pH in arsenic-contaminated water and prevent the formation of thioarsenite by-product with sulfide.